bloeys/assimp-go/README.md

 First, download the appropriate **.dylib** for your device (`_amd64` for Intel CPUs and `_arm64` for Apple CPUs).
 Next you will need to rename the lib to `libassimp.5.dylib` and move it to `/usr/local/lib` or `/usr/lib`.

-You can use this command to do it: `sudo mkdir -p /usr/local/lib && sudo cp libassimp_*.5.dylib /usr/local/lib/libassimp.5.dylib`
+You can use this command to do it: `sudo mkdir -p /usr/local/lib && sudo cp libassimp_darwin*.dylib /usr/local/lib/libassimp.5.dylib`

 ### Running assimp-go